frnrbt/ondorse-home/blog/benownership-new-eu.md

 ---
+title: >-
-title: Beneficial ownership at the heart of new AML/CFT E.U. regulations
+  Beneficial ownership at the heart of new AML/CFT E.U. regulationsAML fines surge as watchdogs impose tougher penalties in H1 2021
 subtitle: >-
   On July 20, 2021, the European Commission issued an ambitious package of legislative proposals to strengthen the EU's anti-money laundering and